 Temperature and Humidity

-Most warm season ornamental grasses thrive with warmer soil temperatures at about 70 to 90 degrees Fahrenheit and air temperatures even a little hotter.
+Most warm season ornamental grasses thrive with warmer soil temperatures at about 70 to 90 F and air temperatures even a little hotter.
 In the cooler zones, give this plant a western exposure in a sheltered area or where cold does not pocket.

 Fertilize with compost or good organic plant food.
 Cut back the flower heads in either fall or spring.
 If you like the look of the dry feathery flowers, leave them until spring.
 If not, cut them back to within a few inches of the crown of the plant in fall.